Unihertz Jelly

-The Unihertz Jelly (also the enhanced model, Unihertz Jelly Pro) is an Android smartphone developed by Unihertz, which billed it as "the smallest 4G smartphone" upon is release in 2017.
+The Unihertz Jelly (also the enhanced model, Unihertz Jelly Pro) is an Android smartphone developed by Unihertz, which billed it as "the smallest 4G smartphone" upon its release in 2017.
 It was initially developed with a successful Kickstarter project which reached its $30,000 goal in just 57 minutes, and eventually raised over $1.25 million.
 The Unihertz Jelly Pro is still currently available for sale in over 60 countries, including major retailers.

 Specifications

 Unihertz Jelly and Jelly Pro are both marketed as a phone with the full features of Android 7.0 Nougat and support for a 4G network, but are much more lightweight and compact than other phones with this same functionality.
 They feature a 2.45-inch display and weigh in at 60 grams.

-In 2020, its successor, Unihertz Jelly 2, was released which features a slightly larger display.
+In 2020, its successor, Unihertz Jelly 2, was released, which features a slightly larger display.